 Analyzing the Microstructure of Solder

 Solder joint analysis is an important factor in determining the reliability of electronic assemblies.
-Solder can contribute to thermal, mechanical and electrical variations in devices and assemblies.
+Solder joint defects can contribute to thermal, mechanical and electrical variations in devices and assemblies.
 SEM Lab, Inc. has extensive experience in solder joint metallurgical, quality and reliability analysis.

 Solder Joint Reliability Analysis

 SEM Lab, Inc. does detailed root cause analysis of solder joint failures which includes gold embrittlement, thermal and vibration fatigue, tin whiskers, electromigration, corrosion, intermetallic compounds, head-in-pillow defect, and black-pad-syndrome.